joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Genome completeness estimates for the new genomes range from 51 to 87% (Table 1), with estimated genome sizes between 1 and 2 MB.
 The GC content of these genomes was also low (40 to 50%), and both estimated genome size and GC content are consistent with other acI genomes.
 Estimated genome size and GC content of clade acI-C were not statistically different from clades acI-A and acI-B.

-## Completeness Estimates (Figure 2)
+## Estimated Completeness of Tribe- and Clade-Level Composite Genomes

 Metabolic network reconstructions created from these genomes will necessarily be missing reactions, as the underlying genomes are incomplete.
 Previous studies have shown that the percentage of correctly identified seed compounds (true positives) is approximately equal to the completeness of the reaction network [@Borenstein2008], and the number of false positives is approximately equal to the incompleteness of the network [@Borenstein2008].

 Using conserved single-copy marker genes [@Parks2015], We estimated the completeness of tribe- and clade-level composite genomes to determine the finest level of taxonomic resolution at which we could confidently compute seed sets (Figure 2).
 At the tribe level, with the exception of tribe acI-B1, tribe-level composite genomes are estimated to be incomplete (Figure 2A).
 At the clade level, clades acI-A and B are estimated to be complete, while acI-C remains incomplete (Figure 2B).
 As a result, seed sets were calculated for composite clade-level genomes, with the understanding that some true seed compounds for the acI-C clade will not be predicted.

 ## Protein Clustering and Metatranscriptomics

-* total number of protein clusters
-* core and accessory genome for lineage based on presence/absence w/in clades
+OrthoMCL identified a total of 5013 protein clusters across the three clades (Table S8).
+Of these, 1078 represent core genes, defined as present in at least one genome belonging to that clade.

 * read recruiting - % of MG/MT reads which map to acI reference genome collections (still need to map the MGs)
 * what does this say about...
   * are acI active or dormant?